maks-nenashev/maks-nenashev/README.md

  ---
 ### 🐦‍🔥 About Me

-Software developer and Data Analysis (MSc) graduate focused on building data-centric platforms and analytical systems.
-I design and implement systems where clean architecture, data integrity, and real-world constraints matter more than hype.

-My work spans backend engineering, data processing, and applied analytics — from ETL pipelines and forecasting models to asynchronous, cross-border platforms with complex domain logic.

-I’m particularly interested in:

-- data-driven system design

-- scalable backend architectures

-- analytical tooling with real operational impact
+System Engineer and Software Developer with hands-on experience in Ruby on Rails,
+data analytics using R/Shiny, and building production-grade ML systems with Python,
+Keras, and TensorFlow.

+I design and implement end-to-end platforms, including backend logic, APIs,
+data processing and analysis, visualization, and AI-driven decision-making systems.

 - :mailbox: How to reach me    [![Linkedin Badge](https://img.shields.io/badge/-Maksym_Nenashev-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/maksym-nenashev-0627ab220/)